 Take an enjoyable carriage ride around Downtown

-Few things are more romantic than snuggling under a blanket in the back of a carriage while listening to the clip-clop of a steed pulling you on a tour of downtown Nashville.
+Few things are more romantic than snuggling in the back of a carriage while listening to the clip-clop of a steed pulling you on a tour of downtown Nashville.
+Let the tourists ride around in party buses or in the questionable hot tub on wheels while you choose the more elegant option.
 Sugar Creek Carriages offers narrated rides of various lengths, or you can go all out and splurge on the Cinderella carriage to make sure you’re the center of attention.

 Take a boozy art or cooking class togetherGermantown

 Dabble Studio in the hippest part of Germantown offers both painting and cooking classes that are perfect activities for the artistic or culinary types.
 It's also BYOB, so be sure to bring a fine bottle of wine to get the creative juices flowing.